inside.ewu.edu

 Electives - Required 16 elective credits, 4 of which must be in SOWK except when student is earning a graduate certificate or dual degree, then 16 credits can be from other approved programs.

-Students who earn an MSW from EWU should be able to:
+Students who earn a Master of Social Work from EWU should be able to:

 (Council on Social Work Education, 2022)